tjebo/eye/cran-comments.md

 * R-hub

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was one NOTE:
-* This is the first submission for this package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.